Need Emergency Financial Assistance? These Resources Can Help

 Need help fast?
 Crowdfunding to the rescue

 We offer a simple set-up process, 24/7 customer support, and a blog full of fundraising tips and ideas.
-Not only do we provide immediate access to your funds, but our free fundraising platform means that you can keep more of the money you raise.
+Not only do we provide immediate access to your funds, but our fundraising platform means that you can keep more of the money you raise.

 Feeling guilt or shame when you’re on the verge of a financial crisis is natural, but remember that your friends and family care about you and want to see you succeed.
 Finding support from people you know and trust can be critical to overcoming this hardship.